parinfer/parinfer.js/README.md

 [`vcr.cljs`]:src/parinfer/vcr.cljs
 [`vcr_data.cljs`]:src/parinfer/vcr_data.cljs

-## Tests
+## Formatter Details

+The _formatter_ performs the indentation-based restructuring of code.
+You can read about the details of its design at [formatter-details.md].

-All tests are kept in [this markdown file](formatter-test.md), which is parsed and tested here under Node.js:
+All tests are kept in [`formatter-tests.md`], which is parsed and tested here under Node.js:

 ```
 lein cljsbuild test
 ```

+[`formatter-details.md`]:doc/formatter-details.md
+[`formatter-tests.md`]:doc/formatter-tests.md

 ## Presentation Page